-Over the summer, some students may be notified that they must take a placement test to determine their level of writing proficiency.
-Upon evaluation of the test, some students may be placed in Composition, a course taken in the fall semester.
-These students will then take either a USEM+W or a UWS and USEM in the spring semester.
+Some students will be notified that they must take a placement test to determine their level of writing proficiency.
+Upon evaluation of the test, some students may be placed in composition, a course taken in their first semester.
+These students will then take a UWS and USEM in their second semester.

 Certain students whose native language is not English may be required to have their English writing skills evaluated and to have an interview during Orientation, before the beginning of classes.
-On the basis of this evaluation, students may be advised to sign up for an individual, noncredit tutorial in the English as a Second Language Program to supplement their work in composition, the University Seminar, the University Writing Seminar, or other writing courses.
+On the basis of this evaluation, students may be advised to sign up for an individual, noncredit tutorial in the English as a Second Language Program to supplement their work in composition, USEM, UWS, or other writing or oral communication courses.
 Transfer students may have their credits evaluated to see if they have successfully completed the necessary course to satisfy the first-year writing requirement.
-If they have not, they should see the director of University writing, in the English department, for alternative ways to complete this requirement.
+If they have not, they should see the director of university writing, in the English department, for alternative ways to complete this requirement.

-The writing-intensive component of the writing requirement is normally completed in a student's second or third year.
-Writingintensive courses, which are offered in departments throughout the University, are based in academic disciplines and include writing as an integral part of the coursework.
-They involve frequent writing assignments, opportunities for rewriting, and consultations with the instructor.
-Writing-intensive courses may serve multiple purposes, advancing students toward majors, minors, non-Western and comparative studies, or distribution requirements.
-Courses numbered in the 90s shall not be eligible for a writing-intensive designation.
+The writing-intensive or oral communication components of this requirement are normally completed in a student's second or third year.
+Writing-intensive and oral communication courses, which are offered in departments throughout the university, are based in academic disciplines and include writing or oral communication as an integral part of the course work.
+Writing-intensive courses involve frequent writing assignments, opportunities for rewriting, and consultations with the instructor.
+Oral communication courses involve instruction, feedback, and at least two assignments to develop oral communication skills.
+Writing-intensive and oral communication courses may serve multiple purposes, advancing students toward majors, minors, non-Western and comparative studies, or distribution requirements.
+Courses numbered in the 90s shall not be eligible for a writing-intensive or oral communication designation.